getapid/apid/site/content/blog/golang-authenticated-endpoint.md

 {{ h3(text="Adding authentication on multiple endpoints") }}

 We have the code to check a user token.
+However, it is mixed with the code that lists beers.
-However, if you want to extend that to many endpoints, you will need to either move it to a function that each handler calls or copy it.
+If you want to extend that to many endpoints, you will need to either move it to a function that each handler calls or copy it in every handler.
 None of these are really convenient.
-What we are going to use is the pattern of middleware.
-We are going to create a wrapper handler that verifies a token and forwards to another handler if the token is valid.
+We are going to implement a middleware to solve this.
+The middleware is just a wrapper handler that verifies a token and then delegates to another handler if the token is valid.

 ```go
 func Authenticated(handler http.HandlerFunc) http.HandlerFunc {